Skip to content

 Delivery time Instant download After consult + retainer Instant n/a

 Attorney costs reflect typical Texas elder-law retainers for a Miller Trust setup.
-Private-pay nursing-home figures reflect 2026 Texas market averages.
+Private-pay nursing-home figures reflect recent Texas market averages.

 The bank step